 With online ordering growing 300% faster than on-premise dining, it’s obvious that the future of the restaurant industry is digital – and your site makes a difference.
 Your online presence, and your restaurant website (as part of a broader marketing strategy), is often the first and sometimes only direct engagement you get with customers – so it pays to have a system that handles online orders, seamlessly integrates delivery orders, and intelligently feeds into marketing tools.
 Add online table reservation features too, and you have a powerful online presence.

 43% of restaurant owners agree that third-party apps interfere with their restaurant’s relationship with their customers.
-Rather than relying on third parties to make that introduction for you, take charge and create a customised online ordering system and branded mobile app that accelerates your brand and marketing beyond your building’s walls.
+Rather than relying on third parties to make that introduction for you, take charge and create a customized online ordering system and branded mobile app that accelerates your brand and marketing beyond your building’s walls.
 This is where the power of a successful online food ordering system can really up your impact.

 ASAP OR FUTURE ORDERS

-Whether you’re running a chain of successful takeout restaurants, wanting to change the curbside pickup experience, or have franchised coffee shops that want to increase efficiency, the most effective online ordering system for restaurants should offer a range of options across pick up and delivery times.
+Whether you’re running a chain of successful takeout restaurants, wanting to change the curbside pickup experience, or have franchised coffee shops that want to increase efficiency, the most effective online ordering system for restaurants should offer a range of options across pick-up and delivery times.

 Imagine if you could predict half of the evening’s online food orders before you’ve even started service.
 It turns out, customers want to depend on delivery timings just as much as restaurant managers do, and successful online ordering systems can help create a more successful business.

 With online ordering, customers can order ahead for a pre-determined time for their delivery orders, or schedule large delivery orders and take out orders in advance.
-Not only is this convenient for your customers, but online orders can also maximise productivity in the kitchen.
+Not only is this convenient for your customers, but online orders can also maximize productivity in the kitchen.

 Depending on how your restaurant operates, you can set a variety of timing options through online ordering – helping communicate the possibilities with your customers and improving internal workflow.
-Your restaurant website can set reasonable expectations during the online ordering experience, improving customer experiences as to when pickup orders are ready, when curbside pickup will be available, when a third party delivery will take place, or when one of your own drivers will complete the delivery.
+Your restaurant website can set reasonable expectations during the online ordering experience, improving customer experiences as to when pickup orders are ready, when curbside pickup will be available, when a third-party delivery will take place, or when one of your own drivers will complete the delivery.

 Would you like guac with that?
 Or add extra cheese?
 How spicy?
-Want dairy milk in your coffee, or soy, oat or rice?
+Want dairy milk in your coffee, or soy, oat, or rice?

-Today’s restaurant consumer market is all about personalisation, and taking your restaurant online can facilitate this.
+Today’s restaurant consumer market is all about personalization, and taking your restaurant online can facilitate this.
 Offering plenty of choices and communication tools (such as multilingual support) makes it easy and enjoyable for guests to order online – and it helps fuel brand recognition and customer loyalty programs.
 Integrate it into your marketing and it can be leveraged for more impact.

 Plus, your business will be rewarded for the effort.
-Customising orders is an incredibly effective way to upsell items and increase your profits.
+Customizing orders is an incredibly effective way to upsell items and increase your profits.
 20% of customers report that they spend more when placing online orders from online ordering restaurants, compared to dine-in experiences.